Association between Chest CT Severity Scores and SARS-CoV-2 Vaccination among COVID-19 Patients: A Cross-sectional Study¬†from Pune, India

 As expected, the authors of the present study found a significantly higher mean CTSS in patients with one or more co-morbidities, when compared with patients with no co-morbidities (Table/Fig 8) (21).
 Also, severe CTSS was more commonly recorded in the patients with diabetes mellitus alone followed by patients with both DM and hypertension; further followed by those with hypertension alone (Table/Fig 9) (22).
 Overall, these findings are in agreement with the existing literature reports that have documented the impact of co-morbidities on clinical outcomes of patients with COVID-19 (21),(22).
 In the current study cohort of breakthrough infections, the fully vaccinated patient with severe CTSS was 75 years of age and had co-morbidities such as diabetes and hypertension.

-Pan F et al and Ding X et al in their respective studies found that the chest CT features and CT scores of patients with COVID-19, changed with duration of symptoms (17),(18).
+Pan F et al., and Ding X et al., in their respective studies found that the chest CT features and CT scores of patients with COVID-19, changed with duration of symptoms (17),(18).
 Consistent with these studies, the present study reported significantly lower mean CTSS and milder grades of CT scores in patients in the early stages of the disease.
 The mean CT scores were seen to progressively increase from stage 1 to stage 5.

 The study cohort did not include asymptomatic and RT-PCR false negative persons; who are likely to promote spread of COVID-19 infection.
 Another limitation was self reporting and under reporting of co-morbidities in some of the enrolled patients.
-Data on obesity, ischemic heart disease, chronic renal disease and prior lung disease was not available.
+Data on obesity, ischaemic heart disease, chronic renal disease and prior lung disease was not available.
 Details about the clinical categorisation and treatment received by the study patients were also not available.
 Follow-up chest CT scans were performed in some patients on the basis of clinical indication.
 However, such serial chest CT scans were not included in the study analysis.
 Further multicentric studies involving larger groups of COVID-19 patients are recommended to validate the results of this study and to evaluate the impact of SARS-CoV-2 vaccination on the overall patient outcomes.

 Significant association between the chest CTSS and the vaccination status, age, gender, co-morbidities and stage of disease was seen, in this large cohort of COVID-19 patients from a tertiary care diagnostic centre in Pune, Maharashtra, India.
 This study conducted in real world settings, reiterates that full vaccination aids in reducing the severity of lung damage in COVID-19 infections.
 It therefore, underscores the role played by vaccines in curbing the current COVID-19 pandemic.